Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem: Introduction

-Our first application concerns the semidefinite programming exact feasibility problem.
+The first application concerns the semidefinite programming exact feasibility problem.
 A semidefinite set, also known as a spectrahedron, is a subset of Euclidean space that is defined as the intersection of the cone of positive semidefinite matrices with an affine subspace.
-Thus, semidefinite sets are the feasible regions of SDPs, and the SDP exact feasibility problem asks, for an SDP given as input, whether its feasible region is non-empty.
-While the approximate and explicitly bounded version of this problem is solvable in polynomial-time by the ellipsoid method, the computational complexity of \emph{exact} feasibility is a well-known open problem in mathematical programming; it is decidable in polynomial space, by reduction to the existential theory of the reals, but its precise position in the complexity hierarchy is unknown.
+Thus, semidefinite sets are the feasible regions of SDPs.
+The SDP exact feasibility problem asks, for an SDP given as input, whether its feasible region is non-empty.
+While the approximate and explicitly-bounded version of this problem is solvable in polynomial-time by the ellipsoid method, the computational complexity of \emph{exact} feasibility is a well-known open problem in mathematical programming: it is decidable in polynomial space, by reduction to the existential theory of the reals, but its precise position in the complexity hierarchy is unknown.
 It has been shown that the problem is at least as hard as PosSLP, the positivity problem for integers represented as arithmetic circuits~\cite{TarasovVyalyi2008}, and hence at least as hard as the famous square-root sum problem, but the exact complexity of these two problems is also largely unknown (see~\cite{Allender:2009}).
-Our result on the SDP exact feasibility problem is that, when its input is represented suitably as a finite structure, it is definable in the logic~$\Cinf{\omega}$, i.e.\ bounded-variable infinitary logic with counting.
-In more recent terminology, we say that the SDP exact feasibility problem has \emph{bounded~counting~width}: there is a fixed bound~$k$ so that the set of YES (and NO) instances of the problem is closed under indistinguishability by formulas of $k$-variable counting logic.
-This is perhaps an unexpected property for the SDP exact feasibility problem to have.

-Although this definability result does not seem to have any direct algorithmic consequences for the SDP exact feasibility problem itself, we are able to use the gained knowledge to produce new results in the area of relaxations of the graph isomorphism problem, that we discuss next.
+Our result on the SDP exact feasibility problem is that, when its input is represented suitably as a finite structure, it is definable in the logic~$\Cinf{\omega}$, i.e., bounded-variable infinitary logic with counting (see Section~\ref{sec:preliminaries} for definitions and references for all logics appearing in this paper).
+In more recent terminology, we say that the SDP exact feasibility problem has \emph{bounded~counting~width}: there is a fixed bound~$k$ so that the set of YES (and NO) instances of the problem is closed under indistinguishability by formulas of~$k$-variable counting logic.
+Let us briefly discuss the new idea that goes into proving this.